 Keeping Its Cool

-Keeping HIFI, SPIRE, and PACS at a temperature near absolute zero is critical to Herschel's mission for two reasons: the detectors work only at very low temperatures, and heat from the instruments could drown out the faint far-infrared and submillimeter light they were designed to detect.
+Keeping HIFI, SPIRE, and PACS at a temperature near absolute zero was critical to Herschel's mission for two reasons: the detectors work only at very low temperatures, and heat from the instruments could drown out the faint far-infrared and submillimeter light they were designed to detect.
 Maintaining that ultra cold temperature depends on the superfluid helium that serves as the coolant.